 This is an expanded version of an article that appeared in Vector 288.

-Universal Basic Income (UBI) seems to be appearing more and more in near-future (and far-future) science fiction.
-Perhaps it’s even becoming a kind of mark of futurity.
-Not exactly in a “starships and androids” way: UBI often seems to be fairly incidental to the plot, just something writers feel they should probably include to avoid their work dating rapidly.
+Universal Basic Income (UBI) is appearing more and more in near-future (and far-future) science fiction.
+It’s even becoming a kind of mark of futurity.
+Not in a “starships and androids” way, exactly: more like something incidental to the plot, thet science fiction writers tuck in there so their stories won’t date too rapidly.